bsmith89/blog/content/Education/python-lesson-balance.md

 moderately sized changes to the core lessons.
 What do you think about my approach?
 If you're brave, try it out and let me know how it goes!

--   TODO: Figure out why this figure is the wrong size.